AlexeyKhfzv/TextGenerator/README.md

 ### Special Thanks

 I would like to thank [Vert Dider](https://youtube.com/@vertdiderscience?si=dzxT4tMADPAR1VDg) very much for the [video](https://youtu.be/QI7oUwNrQ34?is=i0-eFHqMbeuu5OPh) about Markov's chains.
-Thanks to  [Royallib](https://royallib.com/) for literature.
+Also thanks to  [Royallib](https://royallib.com/) for literature.